Marcus-Boni/Project-Car-Hub/README.md

 ✅ Typescript;

-✅ TailwindCSS.
+✅ TailwindCSS & Headless UI;

-✅ Good practices.
+✅ Good practices;

 And so much more!